An Invitation to Tropical Alexandrov Curvature: Alexandrov Curvature in Higher Dimensions

 \end{small} where the exact expressions in the middle part depend on whether additional inequalities hold (see the proof of Theorem~\ref{thm:flat_is_fat}).
 However, we do not need to know the middle behavior to conclude that one distance function is always greater than the other.
 Indeed, note that at the beginning of the segment and at the end of the segment they coincide, and then the tropical distance function becomes constant in the adjacent segments, while the euclidean distance function $d_e(b',\gamma'_{ac}(t)) = |b_1-a_1+a_n-b_n-t|$ keeps decreasing linearly towards 0.
 Since the tropical distance can also move at most at a linear rate, this means that inside the segment it remains strictly larger than the euclidean one.
 Hence, holds for all $0 \leq t \leq a_n-c_n+c_1-a_1$ and we can conclude positive curvature. \end{proof}

-While it was possible to generalize the triangle type T3 to higher dimensions as done in Theorem \ref{thm:flat_is_fat_n}, this problem is extremely difficult to study in higher dimensions by triangle type.
+While it was possible to generalize the triangle type T3 to higher dimensions as done in Theorem \ref{thm:flat_is_fat_n}, in general it is quite difficult to study triangle types in higher dimensions.
 This is because the number of combinatorial types of triangles quickly explodes even for relatively low dimensions: in four dimensions, the number of combinatorial types of triangle grows to 35; in five dimensions, it is 530; and in six dimensions, the number explodes to 13,621; in higher dimensions, the number of combinatorial types is unknown \citep{maclagan2015introduction}.
 In particular, a general formula for the number of combinatorial types of tropical triangles for an arbitrary $n$ is currently unknown.

 We were, however, able to study the curvature behavior by numerical experimentation in higher dimensions: in particular, we found higher dimensional examples exhibiting all the possible curvature behaviors.
-To understand this better, we implemented Algorithm 1 of \cite{yoshida2021tree} to compute tropical line segments in $n$ dimensions.
+To understand this better, we implemented Algorithm 1 of \cite{yoshida2022tree} to compute tropical line segments in $n$ dimensions.
 This allows us to extend our curvature computations to any triangle in $a,b,c \in \R^n/\R\one$.
 For several values of $n$, we sampled 1000 random triangles uniformly from the $n-1$ dimensional simplex, and computed the proportion of flat, positive, negative and undefined curvature.
 We repeated this experiment ten times for each dimension.
 The results are presented in Table \ref{tab:experiments_n}.

 We observe that the proportions of positively and negatively curved triangles decrease with $n$, while the proportion of triangles with undefined curvature steadily increases to conform the vast majority of the space.
 On the other hand, no flat triangles were sampled, consistent with their expected probability zero.